Correctional Service of Canada: CSC institutions

-Prison Labour and Employment Programs
+Prison labour and employment programs

-During the 1830s, the Canadian penitentiary system initially used prison labour as a form of punishment that doubled as an essential element to the operation of the penitentiary itself.
-By the 1950s the focus on prison labour shifted away from its role as a form of punishment and toward an understanding of its value in the process of rehabilitation.
+In its early years, the Canadian penitentiary system used prison labour as a form of punishment that doubled as an essential element to the operation of the penitentiary itself.
+Furthermore, the prison industry was seen as punishment "meant to reform the misguided."
+Nearly a hundred years later, the industry was deemed as an key component in the "rehabilitative process," a value which was progressively gaining importance for CSC.
+By the 1950s the focus on prison labour shifted away from its role as a form of punishment and transitioned towards this being an integral part of offenders' rehabilitation, and thus increases public safety.

 In 1980, CSC launched CORCAN, an employment program for prisoners designed to rehabilitate inmates by offering them work skills that they can use to find employment after they are released, thus decreasing their likelihood of recidivism.
 CORCAN operates through partnerships with public, private and non-profit firms, which provide work to inmates in industries such as manufacturing, textiles, construction and services for which they are remunerated.

 In 2013, the Harper government implemented a series of room and board fees amounting to a 30% cut in pay for inmates enrolled in the CORCAN program.

 The CORCAN program has been criticized for offering few meaningful work and training opportunities, as many of the jobs available to inmates are in industries with little relevance to current labour market needs, such as laundry, textiles and manufacturing.
 This is particularly true of women prisoners, who are given gendered work that gives them few marketable skills in the labour market once released.
 Many Black prisoners have reported experiencing discrimination during the employment process for CORCAN jobs, and Black prisoners are more likely to receive lower pay for the work they perform.